Dentures Make It Easier to Eat, Speak, and Smile.

 Designed to look like natural teeth, dentures can be customized to complement the shape of your face and improve the appearance of sunken cheeks and puckered lips.

-They can renew your ability to eat comfortably, enunciate clearly, and chew properly.
-With a fully functional smile, you can enjoy life more freely.
+Dentures can renew your ability to eat comfortably, enunciate clearly, and chew properly.
+With a fully functional smile, you can enjoy life more completely.

-Dental implants secure your dentures firmly in place and prevent jawbone recession, which occurs after tooth loss.
+You can elect to secure your dentures with dental implants.
+This solution keeps your dentures firmly in place and prevents the jawbone recession that occurs after tooth loss.

 I want dentures.
 But am I a candidate?